Day 1 - Up close to the coast

 Morning: Coasteering at Ceibwr

 Coasteering was invented in Pembrokeshire, and our favourite home-grown watersport has spread all around the Welsh coast.
 No family holiday is complete without a shared adventure (minimum age is usually eight): a blend of shore-scrambling, swell-riding, nature-watching and, if you’re brave, cliff-jumping.
 Adventure Beyond set out from various locations including Ceibwr, a tiny cove, beloved of smugglers, in the wildest and least-visited stretch of Pembrokeshire National Park coastline.
 As a bonus, a huge collapsed sea cave, the Witches' Cauldron, is a short walk down the coast.

 Afternoon: Walking the Coast Path

 The Pembrokeshire Coast Path was ranked by National Geographic as one of the world’s best distance walks, but its 186 miles (300km) is easily broken up into manageable chunks.
-The stretch between Abereiddi and Porthgain is a good example: at one end there’s the Blue Lagoon, an old slate quarry that’s been spectacularly swamped by the sea; at the other is a pretty harbour with a truly epic fish and chip restaurant.
+The stretch between Abereiddi and Porthgain is a good example: at one end there’s the Blue Lagoon, an old slate quarry that’s been spectacularly swamped by the sea; at the other is a pretty harbour with a truly epic fish and chip restaurant, The Shed Bistro.
 In the middle, steep steps lead down to the gorgeous cliff-backed beach at Traeth Llyfn.

 Day 2 – Ride the sands and the waves

 Morning: Riding on the beach

 Riding a horse through the surf is one of those bucket-list experiences, and the vast beach at Druidston Haven is pretty much the perfect place to tick it off.
 Nearby Marros Riding Centre has plenty of off-road riding for novice riders to try out a woodland trek.
 For experienced riders, they offer beach rides - it’s an exhilarating blow in the saddle for advanced riders at low tide – the going is good, so horses are more confident to canter.
 For beginners the beach-ride is a sensory overload of wide open spaces and fresh salty air.

 Afternoon: What’s SUP?